ZenzenDatabase/CMR/README.md

        1. vgg file contains audio features are extracted by pre-trained vggish model.
        2. inception file is visual features are extracted by pre-trained inception V3 model.
        3. folds file is used for 5-folds cross-validation, and we keep the class balance in each fold.

+## Feature Extraction
+The pre-trained model is in the google drive the same as above, named pretrain.zip

+**ffmpeg**:

+It is a tool to edit the video or audio, more detail seen: http://ffmpeg.org/.
+Here, I use the tool to extract audio track from video.

+**Vggish model**:

+**Inception V3 model**:

 ## Training
 ## Testing